Emma* grew up in a large family, but she was always close with her older brother Dean*, who had learning difficulties.

 Accessing Restorative Justice in Merseyside

-If you're interested in finding out more or think restorative justice could help you, you can find out more on the Merseyside Community Rehabilitation Company's website here.
+If you're interested in finding out more or think restorative justice could help you, please contact Victim Support, the PCC's commissioned provider of restorative justice on Merseyside.

 You can contact the RJ team by email or ring the team on 0161 353 4003.